vsergione/dbapiator/README.md

     > setup.php setupdb

 ## Usage
-Once a REST API has been created you it is available at the following URL: https://your_host/dbapi_install_location/v2/project_name
+Once a REST API has been created, it is available at the following URL: https://your_host/dbapi_install_location/v2/project_name

 For every API the available endpoints are generated according to the following rules